Quaerite et invenietis — "Seek and you will find"

 and Optimism.
 Community and Family.
 Fairness, Equality and Justice.

-This is profoundly important because the abject failures of the Biden
+This is profoundly important because the rise of socialism must not now

 extremely